grubbauer/MathOrDeath/docs/assetpacks.md

 # AssetPacks

-AssetPacks have a set structure that needs to be strictly followed:
+AssetPacks have a set structure that must be strictly followed:

 ```tree
 .